parkermac/LO/pre/river1/README.md

 # README for the pre/river1 code

 ### This code is for gathering and processing river data, and one of the uses for the data is forcing ROMS hindcasts.
+This replaces pre/river.

-### It relies on functions in the module `LO/lo_tools/lo_tools/river_functions.py`, which go out and get data from external sources: USGS, NWS Forecasts, and Environment Canada websites.
+#### It relies on functions in the module `LO/lo_tools/lo_tools/river_functions.py`, which go out and get data from external sources: USGS, NWS Forecasts, and Environment Canada websites.
 The reason for putting these in lo_tools is that they are also used by the forecast system.

 #### The folder was started 2023.04.09 based on pre/river.
 The main improvement is to simplify the process of updating the historical and climatological data every year.
 We also making the naming more generic, so that there are not hard-coded date ranges in the river forcing code, for example.
 Any river forcing code will have to be modified to make use of this new naming.

 ---

-#### CURRENT OUTPUT STATE, 2022.11.13 [Need to update when I am done with the refactoring.]
+#### CURRENT OUTPUT STATE 2023.04.09
-cas6_v3 has:
+Collection lo_base has:
-- historical flow and flow climatology for 1980-2021
+- historical flow [and soon flow climatology] for 1980-2022
-- historical temperature and temperature climatology for 1980-2020
+- [not yet] historical temperature and temperature climatology for 1980-2020

 ---